 Employee onboarding can be a lot!
 So, it’s best to break up the process with a few fun activities each day.
 Depending on your company culture, these fun activities might look a little different.

 We have done everything from Jackbox.TV breaks to basketball games to team lunches that double as a cooking class.
-We chose these activities because they break up the long hours while still introducing our new hires to their new teammates.
+Basically anything that breaks up the long hours while still introducing our new hires to their new teammates.

 With that being said, there are a few in-office activities (fun or not) that should also break up the employee onboarding process.
 Don’t forget about the official office tour, an introduction to each department, and a Day 1 team lunch!